FE8Dev/FE8RProject/FE8_arsenals.md

 > Note: if a weapon type is in italics, it means that the unit already has it by default.
 > Note: with the exception of Myrrh units that join from chapter 14 onwards will reach T3 upon being recruited.
-> Note: only weapon types whose icons appear in the arsenal description are listed here.
+> Note: only weapons that have evolutions are listed here.

 # Eirika

 ## *Sword*
 Rapier that has Thunder affinity.
 Evolves into the legendary weapon after Chapter 16 and gains monster effectiveness.
+It always attacks first.

 Uses the stronger of Magic or Strength and targets the weaker of Def or Res.

-After Chapter 16 it uses Strength, Magic and Mov for damage and raises Speed, Strength and Magic.
+After Chapter 16 it uses Strength, Magic and Mov for damage and raises Speed, Strength and Magic and has a skill that does the following:
 Unit always attacks first.
-X2 Crit on second+ attacks, and +50 Crit damage.
+X2 Crit after the first attack, and +50 Crit damage.

 ## Light